 However, based on my understanding of his difficult past and the trauma he had experienced in his early life – I do believe he was tired of fighting – for his true self – and having to shut himself down – in order to “fit in” or function in society that largely excludes and ridicules the softer, feminine qualities, which are more prominent in some men.

-My friend was an outsider his whole life in terms of fitting in to the typical Kiwi male “accepted persona”.
-For those who are unaware, the “harden up, stay staunch” attitude is prolific in New Zealand culture.
+My friend was an outsider his whole life in terms of fitting into the typical Kiwi male “accepted persona”.
 The conservative Kiwi males do not find it easy to talk about their feelings and emotions.
-However, what made my friend so unique and special was that he had been through so much in his life – and this meant he had so much sensitivity and compassion to share with others.
+However, what made my friend so unique and special was that he had been through so much in his life – but he had not closed his heart – he remained a very feeling person, with so much sensitivity and compassion to share with others.

 Of course, I know that my friend is still with me now and the act of taking his own life – did not mean he “failed”, he was “punished” or that his suicide was the “ultimate sin” (as some religious dogmas would have us believe).